No More Masks on Cruise Ships? What It's Like To Sail Without a Mask Mandate

 But I was also surprised at how much I missed face-to-face communication with newfound friends on board a cruise.
 Having meals, drinks, and dancing with strangers (a/k/a newfound friends) was always one of my favorite aspects of cruising, and removing masks from the equation has made that possible once again.

-As on land, masking has been a polarizing issue among cruisers as well as the general public throughout the pandemic, with strong opinions on both sides.
+As on land, masking has been a polarizing issue throughout the pandemic, with strong opinions on both sides.
 For the most part, cruisers on the Carnival Breeze this week happily shed their masks, with a few people still choosing to wear them on the nearly full ship.

 At least one social media post prior to the trip celebrated the new mask-optional policy, while another cruiser lamented she'd bought theme masks needlessly.